David-Gallivan/dpgrsa/README.md

  - Certain mathematical functions (see the math directory) are homemade and have not been thoroughly tested; however, they are available for export.
+ - Empty directories are not synced with the master branch